Unboxed-Software/solana-course/content/solana-nft.md

 yarn install && yarn start
 ```

-Navigate to [localhost:3000](http://localhost:3000) in the browser and click "MINT" to mint an NFT from the Candy Machine!
+Navigate to [localhost:3000](http://localhost:3000) in the browser and click "MINT" to mint an NFT from your candy machine!

 ![Gif of Metaplex Mint UI](../assets/solana-nft-metaplex-mint-ui.gif)